From Solopreneur to Startup: Building Your Support Team on a Budget

 • Emails: Email tools like Brevo, MailerLite, or Mailchimp can streamline your emails by sending emails automatically based on triggers (like new sign-ups or purchases), segmenting your audience for more personalized targeting, or checking inactive email accounts to clean up your list.

 • Social media: Social media can also be made easier with various tools.
 For example, scheduler tools can automatically publish content based on a schedule you set, while AI content creation tools can generate images and written copy for you.
+Always humanize AI outputs so your content feels natural, engaging, and trustworthy.

 • Marketing assets: AI tools and customizable templates can make designing assets faster and easier.
 These include presentations, email signatures, business cards, and flyer maker